 At it’s core, it’s very much no different than any other age.

-Additionally, it’s important to use proper form and technique when performing exercises to reduce the risk of injury.
+Additionally, it’s important to use proper form and the proper technique, when performing exercises to reduce the risk of injury.
 This includes warming up properly, using good posture, and focusing on full range of motion.

-Another important factor to consider is the need to train all muscle groups and not just the ones that you like or feel comfortable with.
+Another important factor to consider in your overall fitness program and strength training exercises is the need to train all muscle groups and not just the ones that you like or feel comfortable with.
 A well-rounded strength training program should include exercises for the upper body, lower body, and core muscles.

 A Super-Basic Strength Training Plan for Beginners Over 40